grafana/writers-toolkit/docs/sources/writing-guide/shortcodes/index.md

 Shortcodes are predefined templates used for rendering snippets in Hugo.

-This section documents the shortcodes supported for rendering Grafana documentation.

 ## Why use shortcodes?

-Markdown is limited in its ability to render complex elements in content.
-Rather than adding HTML directly in content to express these elements, we include the HTML in shortcodes.
-Using shortcodes lets us standardize content across the Grafana website.
+Markdown is limited in its ability to render complex elements.
+You might be tempted to insert HTML directly into content to make up for the limitations of markdown, but instead use shortcodes.
+This lets us standardize content across the Grafana repos.

-Grafana's shortcode templates are defined in the `layouts/shortcodes` directory.
+The following sections describe shortcodes used for rendering Grafana documentation.

 ### docs/shared shortcode